Ocrolus/widget-quickstart/README.md

 `make run_docker` Which will do a cached, if possible, build and run the docker containers

 `make rebuild_docker` will allow you to, if needed, update any contextual values, docker environment, or otherwise environmental changes.
 Otherwise just run `make run_docker`

+This will run both the `node` and `php` instances at port 8000 and 8001 respectively.
+In order to switch which backend you want to use augment the routing in your caddyfile to point to `php:8001`

 ### Custom Configuration
 **Only follow this set of steps if you're looking to use a custom URL for your example app.**